-- Slice the ends off of each plantain, then slice unpeeled plantains crosswise into 1 1/2 wide circles.
-Place plantain slices in a bowl of salted water to soak for 1 hour.
+- Slice the ends off of each plantain, then slice the unpeeled plantains crosswise into 1 1/2-inch wide circles.

-- Return flattened plantains to the hot oil and fry until deep golden brown.
+- Return flattened plantains to the hot oil and fry until a deep golden brown.
 Drain on paper towels, and sprinkle generously with kosher salt.

 - Serve plantain warm with aji sauce for dipping.